jneurock/rocky-codes/README.md

 # TODO:

 Here's a high-level TODO list:
-  * Finish writing for MVP
-    * Last of the initial posts
   * Update README
   * Share the new site after good smoke testing
     * Smoke test: